mooxphp/moox/README.md

 - Fix workflows of all packages
 - Fix dev-components
 - Scaffold all current packages like admin, users, backup ...
-- Exclude all packages from main composer and move them to custom will allow own configuration, remember to adjust README
 - Move all Tests to dev or test branch
 - Re-enable branch protection on main
 - Move Scrutinizer to dev test branch